zoomingmediaresearch/pyg-lean/README.md

   proxy: ''           # if you use a proxy server, add it here
 project:
   dir: data           # you might change the data directory (or not)
   name: pygproject    # change to your project name
+  source: nosource    # you can provide extra metadata here that will be included in the created zip archive filenames
 youtube:
   api-key: ''         # add your YouTube API key here, otherwise nothing will work
 ```